- Make a Donation

 The IKEA Foundation’s mission to address the fundamental needs of children in some of the world’s poorest communities has been an ideal Save the Children partner for child rights advocacy and program delivery.
 IKEA Foundation has dedicated resources to more than 60 of our programs worldwide and jointly we aim to adopt a holistic child rights approach.
 Working to provide access to education within farming communities, to change attitudes towards child labor and help families find other ways to support themselves and set a more secure path for their children’s future.
 Through this long-term visionary approach, IKEA Foundation estimates that their current program commitments, with partners including Save the Children, have helped 178 million children so far.

-IKEA US has been a committed partner in our U.S. Early Steps to School Success program, which focuses on laying the critical foundation of language and literacy skills for children from birth to age 5.
+IKEA U.S. is a committed partner in our U.S. Early Steps to School Success program, focused on laying the critical foundation of language and literacy skills for children from birth to age 5.
 Through financial and in-kind support, IKEA is helping us ensure that the nearly 90 million American children living in poverty enter school developmentally ready to learn and succeed.